Doqutor/doqutor-core/README.md

 ![File add to s3 bucket](https://github.com/Doqutor/doqutor-core/blob/master/images/honeytoken.png)
 #### 4. Non-Patient Reading Patient Data
+##### Threat
+In any application, one of the most important tasks is to maintain the security of the database.
+In this Medical CRM, we have created two tables – Doctors and Patients.
+In any medical facility, the administrators can be given the access of the Doctors information but is it secure to give them access of the Patient’s data like their prescriptions, medical history or in our case their insurance id.

+##### Detection
+To avoid such a situation, we have created a customer managed IAM policy known as “BlockPatientTable” which is applied to a group called “adminusers” who have “AdministratorAccess” policy attached to it.
+The policy is an entity which when applied to a resource or identity defines their permission.
+This policy is used to deny the complete access of the patient table by any member of the mentioned group.
+Our main objective here is to be ready for a situation where a user despite having the BlockPatientTable permission tries to access the table from outside the application.

+In order to track the changes committed on the table, AWS provides us with DynamoDB Streams.
+When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table.
+You can configure the stream so that the stream records capture additional information, such as the "before" and "after" images of modified items.

+##### Response
+We have enabled a stream on our patients table which triggers a lambda function “cloudtrail_ddb_access” whenever there is a change in the table.
+The stream emits an event which is used by the lambda to check if the event is “Modify”.
+It compares the old value of the insurance id with the new one.
+If there are any changes, the lambda stores the old values of all fields and deletes the current entry from the table.
+The lambda then generates a new entry with the restored values.
+Since this event is not a Modify event, the lambda will not be triggered and hence the changes made by the user will not be reflected in the table.
+Along with this we also send a notification using AWS Simple Notification Service to the subscribed channel indicating that there has been a change made in the table.
+The notification contains the primary key, which is called id, on which the changes has been made.

 ![File add to s3 bucket](https://github.com/Doqutor/doqutor-core/blob/master/images/dynamo.png)
 #### 5. Compromised CRM Account/Brute-force Attack
+##### Threat
 This is routinely featured on the OWASP top-10 list as Broken Authentication.
 By breaking authentication, an adversary can compromise user accounts, as well as user data if an administrator’s credentials are found.

+##### Detection
 Our solution uses a Cognito user pool to handle all aspects of user management, from signing up new users, to multi factor authentication and password management.
 We used Cognito’s built-in features to perform the detection for us, mainly because it is already implemented but also because we didn’t have access to the internals API to retrieve metrics from Cognito.

+##### Response
 When the user tries a password too many times, Cognito will start to rate limit their attempts and will also gradually increase the time which they can retry the password.
 Additionally if a user logs in from a new location, Cognito will also trigger a Multi Factor Authentication event, which will require the user to enter in a code from a text message.
 On top of this, we have configured a lambda function to send an email to the user on any suspicious login attempts.

 Simulate this incident with the given [demo]().

 #### 6. API Attack
+##### Threat
 Rate limiting is important to web applications as it prevents resources from being exhausted, as well as detecting and preventing data exfiltration.
 In the cloud where resources are easily auto scaled, another risk known as economic denial of sustainability can surface where a malicious attacker attempts to inflate the bill of a cloud customer by triggering the autoscaling capabilities within the customer’s apps.
 Other risks involve cross-site scripting and injection attacks, which could compromise the security and data of an application.

+##### Detection
 A Web Application Firewall (WAF) can be used to detect and prevent most of these attacks.
 With Amazon’s WAF, we set up a rule to limit requests to 128 every 5 minutes, which is plenty for a user at home to view and update their medical records.
 We also enabled other options such as XSS and an IP reputation list, to better secure our application against other attacks that we may have not thought about.

+##### Response
 Once the WAF detects more than our threshold of requests in a certain timeframe, it immediately starts to block access to the web application.
 In addition to this, a sample of the requests coming through the WAF is taken for further analysis for the developers to gain some insight from possible attacks.
 If the number of blocked requests from a source reaches a further 128 requests from the baseline of blocked requests, we will then notify the administrator about the problem.

 Simulate this incident with the given [demo]().